 6) Enable Security Features to Protect Your Videos

 Before you publish your valuable videos, you want to make sure to protect them from piracy and theft.
 That means enabling various security features.
 This could include, for example, domain restrictions.
-This feature puts a limit on which websites your video can be embedded.
-Another example of a key security feature is AES encryption, which uses cryptography to secure your videos against interception and hacking.
+This feature puts a limit on which websites your video can be embedded in.

 For a full list of security features, check out our guide to online video security.
 We discuss a range of other security tools in that piece.